learnk8s/learnk8s.io/_blog/why-kube/index.md

 ---
 layout: post
 title: What is Kubernetes?
-And does it help you save 50% on your cloud bill
+And how you can save 50% of your cloud bill
 description:
 date: 2018-07-16 11:26:00
 categories:
 image:
 open_graph:
   type: article
   title: What is Kubernetes?
-And does it help you save 50% on your cloud bill
+And how you can save 50% of your cloud bill
   image:
   description:
 ---